Kotor in October: Why Autumn Is the Bay's Best-Kept Secret

 Boat tours still run in October (most operators go through October, some into November).
 A 2-3 hour tour from Kotor harbor costs €20/person — swimming stops, Our Lady of the Rocks, and views of the bay from the water.

 The morning light on the bay in October is extraordinary.
-The water is mirror-flat more often than in summer (less afternoon wind).
-The swimming stops are cooler (18-20°C water) but still swimmable.
+The water sits mirror-flat more often than in summer (less afternoon wind).
+The swimming stops run cooler (18-20°C water) but stay swimmable.

 The Bay Drive

-Renting a car (from €25/day) and driving the bay road is better in October.
+Rent a car (from €25/day) and drive the bay road — it's better in October.
 Less traffic.
 Fewer tour buses on the narrow curves.
-The road from Kotor through Perast, Risan (Roman mosaics, €3 entry), and along to Herceg Novi takes 2-3 hours with stops.
+The route from Kotor through Perast, Risan (Roman mosaics, €3 entry), and along to Herceg Novi takes 2-3 hours with stops.

 Drive counterclockwise.
 The views of the bay open up on the right side.
 Stop at Risan for the unexpectedly excellent Roman floor mosaics (2nd century AD).
 Stop at Herceg Novi for the Kanli Kula fortress and a walk along the medieval walls.